cycle/docs/annotated/embeddings.md

 ```

 ## Query Embedded entity separatelly
 It is possible to query embedded entity separatelly from parent, hovewer, you must clearly know the `role` of such entity as class name is forbidden (in order to allow usage of the emedding inside different parents).
-Usually such role will be composed using parent and entity role (and ":" s.
+Usually such role will be composed using parent and entity role (and ":" separator).

 ```php
 $orm->getRepository("user:address")->findAll();